xiaoella/find_my_laura_ashley/README.md

 ```

 ## 2. Making Predictions
-The `predict.py` script is designed to run a Random Forest Classifier model on the saved data from the previous step, identifying if any images contains the Laura Ashley logo.
+The `predict.py` script is designed to run a model on the saved data from the previous step, identifying if any images contains the Laura Ashley logo.

 ### Classification Model
-Hoping to automate the identification of authentic Laura Ashley dresses from online listings as much as possible, I trained a random forest model focusing on recognising the iconic Laura Ashley logo, particularly the one from the 1980s.
+Hoping to automate the identification of authentic Laura Ashley dresses from online listings as much as possible, I trained a Random Forest model focusing on recognising the iconic Laura Ashley logo, particularly the one from the 1980s.
 This task will be very helpful in the process, because many sellers tend to upload these close-up photos of the label, as they serve as a key indicator of authenticity.

-### Data Collection and Preparation
+**Data Collection and Preparation**
 To train the model, I gathered a dataset comprising two categories:

 - Label Images: These images featured the distinctive Laura Ashley logo from the 1980s.
 The logos are mostly clear and centred, making them ideal for model training.